vertiKarl/ktt-docs/content/about.md

 type: about
 ---

-This is the about page.
+This website is about the [Trouble in Terrorist Town](https://www.troubleinterroristtown.com/) Project hosted by [@vertiKarl](https://discord.com/users/175642620767371265).